kamikkels/create-next-quick/README.md

 ## Features

+- **CLI Argument for Project Name** — skip the project name prompt by passing the app name as a CLI argument.
 - **Package Manager Detection** — automatically detects installed package managers (`npm`, `yarn`, `pnpm`) and only prompts with available options.
 - **Next.js App Directory** — support for the new Next.js app directory.
 - **Custom Page Generation** — create multiple pages at once.